Maina (Cook Islands)

 Maina is one of 22 islands in the Aitutaki atoll of the Cook Islands.
-It is located at the southwestern extreme of Aitutaki Lagoon, five kilometres to the southwest of the main island of Aitutaki.
-The island is a sand cay 710m long and up to 310m wide.
+It is located at the southwestern extreme of Aitutaki Lagoon, 5 km to the southwest of the main island of Aitutaki.
+The island is a sand cay 710 m long and up to 310 m wide.
 In front of Maina island stands a sandbar known as "Honeymoon Island" named after a Canadian couple who decided to get married here.